include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

       // Assuming Thing comes from detail/types.h and MAX_THINGS from detail/constants.h
       std::vector<Thing> things(MAX_THINGS);

+      // Satisfied with forward-declaration from facade.h
+      void foo(Other* thing);

-Here, since `detail/constants.h` and `detail/types.h` have both been exported, IWYU is happy with the `facade.h` include for `Thing` and `MAX_THINGS`.
+Here, since `detail/constants.h`, `detail/types.h` and `Other` have all been exported, IWYU is happy with the `facade.h` include for `Thing` and `MAX_THINGS` and does not suggest a local forward declaration for `Other`.

 In contrast, since `<vector>` has not been exported from `facade.h`, it will be suggested as an additional include.

 ## IWYU pragma: begin_exports/end_exports ##

-This pragma applies to a set of `#include` directives.
-It declares that the including file is to be considered the provider of any symbol from these included files.
-This is the same as decorating every `#include` directive with `IWYU pragma: export`.
+This pragma applies to a set of `#include` directives or forward declarations.
+It declares that the including file is to be considered the provider any symbol from contained included files or declarations.
+This is the same as decorating every line with `IWYU pragma: export`.

     facade.h:
       // IWYU pragma: begin_exports
       #include "detail/constants.h"
       #include "detail/types.h"
+      class Other;
       // IWYU pragma: end_exports

       #include <vector> // don't export stuff from <vector>